-- Educating allied health professionals to be leaders in the delivery of high-quality patient care
+Educates health professionals to be leaders in the delivery of high-quality patient care.

-- Advancing the knowledge of allied health education, healthcare delivery, and health promotion through research
+Advances the knowledge of health education, healthcare delivery, and health promotion through research.

-- Fostering healthy lifestyles among adults and children through innovative health education programs
+Fosters healthy lifestyles among adults and children through innovative health education programs.

 Augments patient care services provided through Baylor College of Medicine and our affiliated hospitals

 For over 40 years, Baylor College of Medicine has been preparing health professionals to be collaborative members of the healthcare team, dedicated to providing comprehensive, patient-focused care.

 Baylor College of Medicine is the heart of the Texas Medical Center, the world’s largest medical complex.
 At Baylor, you will train in some of the country’s best hospitals, and many are conveniently located near each other in the Texas Medical Center.
 These facilities represent a variety of settings and patient populations, giving you exposure to a wide range of experiences.